 When properly installed, maintained and vented, any CO produced by these devices will not stay inside the home.

 Most Ontario households have, on average, four to six appliances that produce carbon monoxide.

 The best way to ensure that you and your family are not exposed to carbon monoxide is to eliminate this poisonous gas at the source.
 Have a trained, certified technician check your furnace, gas, stove, fireplace or fuel-burning appliances on a yearly basis.

 Where should a CO alarm be located in the home?

-- On every level of your home or cottage
+- Outside all sleeping areas of your home or cottage

 - In your RV and boat cabin